goodrules/gemini-geospatial-streamlit/README.md

 - "What is the wind speed forecast for Chicago?"
 - "Display weather data for Texas"
 - "Compare precipitation forecasts for Seattle and Miami"
-- "Are any power lines at risk of high wind speed in the next 10 days in PA?" # Kept specific to PA power lines
+- "Are any power lines at risk of high wind speed in the next 10 days in PA?"
+- "Show me wind risk for power lines in Crawford County for the next 5 days"

 ## New Features